-- Will the school control and administer medication if need be?
+- How does the school control and administer medication if necessary?

 - Are there any quiet or time-out areas where children who may become stressed or anxious can spend part of the day?
 Are there distraction-free work areas?
 Are they used?
 How?
 When?

 - Is there any peer support, mentoring or buddying, where an older child assists a younger, perhaps because of shared problems or difficulties?